 As expected, women are screwed here too.

-Women are more likely to be disabled by a mental illness than men, drastically effecting every facet of their lives including career and long-term earning potential.
+Women are more likely to be disabled by a mental illness than men.
+This drastically effects every facet of their lives including their career and long-term earning potential.

 Why are women more depressed than men?